theolivenbaum/resin/README.md

 ###Writing to an index in use
 Lucene does it extremly well because of it's file format and because it's indices are easily mergable.
 It sees an update as "first create new index then merge with the current index then refresh the index reader".

+###Scaling

+Service-orient the different parts of Resin.
+Make scanning, scoring and resolving of documents each a service of its own.
+Increase caching abilities.
+Use bare-metal.

+### Extreme scaling

+Shard the index and connect each subindex to each other in a network of nodes.

 <a name="point" id="point"></a>
 ###Multi-index searching